cloudfoundry/cf-acceptance-tests/assets/catnip/README.md

-CATs will build catnip in its SynchronizedBeforeSuite, so if you're run CATs you should have the binary at `./assets/catnip/bin/catnip`
+CATs will build catnip in its SynchronizedBeforeSuite, so if you've run CATs you should have the binary at `./assets/catnip/bin/catnip`

 To build and push `catnip` locally